 Ultimately, there is no rule to say that you have to use just one communication channel when planning your business’s marketing strategy.
 In fact, the most competitive businesses use a multi-channel approach to ensure they catch as many customers and as much interest as possible.

 The best results are achieved when a business understands how and when to utilise each different approach to contact customers.

 Now that you know more about email and SMS marketing, and how best to use them, it’s time to get back to the drawing board.
 Check out more marketing tips and tricks.

 And before you go, consider that nothing is limiting you to just SMS or email marketing.
 Proximity marketing can also be a great way to harness your WI-FI and retain customers by using their location and personal data to aid your communication.

-To find out more about the possibilities of proximity marketing and how it could help your business build lasting customer connections, visit Beambox today.
+To find out more about the possibilities of proximity marketing and how it could help your business build lasting customer connections, check out our pricing page and visit Beambox today.